quicwg/base-drafts/draft-ietf-quic-transport.md

 connection ID using a NEW_CONNECTION_ID frame to reduce the possibility of its peer running out of available connection IDs.

-An endpoint that receives a packet with a different remote address than previously used SHOULD also switch to sending with a different connection ID.
+Endpoints that use connection IDs with length greater than zero could have their activity correlated if their peers keep using the same destination connection ID after migration.
+An endpoint that receives a packet with a different remote address or destination connection ID than previously used SHOULD also switch to sending with a connection ID that has not previously been used.
+The goal is to ensure absence of correlation between the pairs of client and server connection ID used on different paths.
+To fulfill this privacy requirement, endpoints that initiate migration and use connection IDs with length greater than zero SHOULD provide their peers with new connection IDs before migration.

-This can help to ensure that different connection IDs will be used in both directions when an endpoint migrates to a new path or changes connection ID on an existing path.
+Caution:

+: If both endpoints change connection ID in response to seeing a change in connection ID from their peer, then this can trigger an infinite sequence of changes.

 ### Consuming Connection IDs